Josef Newgarden: GP3 Series

-In 2010, Newgarden competed in the newly formed 2010 GP3 Series with Carlin Motorsport.
-2010 would end in Josef's most disappointing championship position of his young career, finishing 18th in the points.
+In 2010, Newgarden was signed to compete at British Formula Three, but his main investor withdrew before the official test session.
+The driver competed instead in the newly formed 2010 GP3 Series with Carlin Motorsport.
+He finished eighteenth overall with just eight points.
 The season was highlighted by a pole position at Hockenheimring and a best finish of fifth at the season finale at Monza.

 Indy Lights

 At the start of 2011, Newgarden would return home to the United States to compete in the Indy Lights Series with Sam Schmidt Motorsports.
 He won his first Indy Lights race in the season opener on the Streets of St. Petersburg.
 He followed his opening win in St. Petersburg with four more wins and ten podium finishes out of thirteen races in 2011, clinching him the points championship with one race to go.
-In New Hampshire, the 11th race of 2011, Newgarden lapped the entire field and went on to win.
+In New Hampshire, the eleventh race of 2011, Newgarden lapped the entire field and went on to win.
 He was the first Indy Lights driver to do this since Thiago Medeiros in March 2004.
-Josef, as a rookie, would also lead the series with the most number of wins for the 2011 season.
+Newgarden, as a rookie, would also lead the series with the most number of wins for the 2011 season.

 IndyCar

-2012–2014: Sarah Fisher Hartman Racing
+Sarah Fisher Hartman Racing (2012–2014)

 On December 7, 2011, Newgarden was announced as the driver for Sarah Fisher Hartman Racing.
-It is quite rare in IndyCar for a rookie driver to be offered a multi-year contract but Fisher and her team saw promise in Newgarden; SFH was viewed as the smallest outfit in the series and Newgarden was certainly headed for a significant challenge in his first entry into professional motorsport.
-He competed in IndyCar from 2012 to 2014 with Fisher's team, steadily progressing and improving with each weekend.
-He would earn his first podium at the 2013 race in Baltimore.
-2014 would be his standout year with SFHR, he would very nearly secure wins at both Long Beach and Mid-Ohio, and would stand on his second career podium at Iowa Speedway.
+He competed in IndyCar from 2012 to 2014 with Fisher's team.
+He would earn his first podium at the 2013 race in Baltimore and in 2014, would stand on his second career podium at Iowa Speedway.

-2015: CFH Racing
+CFH Racing (2015)

 During his fourth full season in IndyCar, Newgarden raced under the merged team of Sarah Fisher and Ed Carpenter.
-Under this new team banner Newgarden started 2015 strong, finishing in 12th position at St. Petersburg and improving his position with each race.
+Under this new team banner Newgarden started 2015 finishing in twelfth position at St. Petersburg.

-During the fourth race weekend in the 2015 season at Barber Motorsports Park, Newgarden earned his first Indycar Series victory at the 2015 Honda Indy Grand Prix of Alabama, moving from 5th to 2nd on the first lap of the race, and leading the most laps on the way to a 2.2-second win.
+During the fourth race weekend in the 2015 season at Barber Motorsports Park, Newgarden earned his first IndyCar Series victory at the 2015 Honda Indy Grand Prix of Alabama, moving from 5th to 2nd on the first lap of the race, and leading the most laps on the way to a 2.2-second win.

-Proving that his win wasn't luck he would win again later in the season at the 2015 Honda Indy Toronto and finished the 2015 season 7th in the standings with 431 points, a personal best in IndyCar.
+He would win again later in the season at the 2015 Honda Indy Toronto and finished the 2015 season seventh in the standings with 431 points.